21 May 2025

 If this responsibility is forgotten or only half-heartedly fulfilled, there is a risk of inefficient work in the workplace.
 There are also risks to the safety of those involved and the subsequent users of the electrical installations.

 The employer is therefore obliged to check the qualifications.
 This is done not only by looking at the certificates, but also by testing the employee in the field.
-The employee must be monitored, at least initially, to determine whether they are able to carry out the required work with the necessary care, in the right way and with the necessary quality.
+Initially, the employee must be monitored to determine whether they are able to carry out the required work with the necessary care, in the right way and with the required quality.

 TRBS 1203 also plays a role in the assessment of the employee.
-These are the regulations for the qualifications and experience required to carry out work on electrical systems and equipment.
+The regulations specify the qualifications and experience required to carry out work on electrical systems and equipment.
 In this context, § 2(6) of the BetrSichV, the regulations on operational safety, must also be observed.
-These require that electrical systems are inspected by persons who have the appropriate qualifications.
+They require that persons with the appropriate qualifications inspect electrical systems.
 This is intended to avoid hazards and legal risks.

-DIN VDE 1000-10 describes the requirements for a qualified electrician.
-They must be familiar with the relevant standards and be able to assess work on electrical engineering and recognise the associated potential hazards.
+The startup DIN VDE 1000-10 describes the requirements for an electrician from abroad.
+This person must be familiar with the relevant standards and be able to assess work on electrical engineering and recognise the associated potential hazards.
 This means that this person must have sufficient technical knowledge to work on electrical engineering and assess the safety of the work.
 The knowledge must not only be theoretical.
 The person must also have the associated practical skills.

-To ensure that a person is a qualified electrician, it is not enough for them to have completed specialised training.
+To ensure that someone is a qualified electrician, it is not enough just to complete the technical training.
 Rather, it is also important that formal, theoretical training has taken place.
-Furthermore, this must be accompanied by practice-orientated training sections.
+In addition, this must be accompanied by practice-orientated training sections.

 It is also important to distinguish between a skilled worker and a highly qualified specialist.
 Skilled workers have the training and experience to carry out various basic tasks in the field of electrical engineering.
 Highly qualified specialists, on the other hand, are able to take on complex tasks.
 This primarily includes working on more sophisticated systems.
 To do this, they have specialised knowledge in these areas.
 The difference results from the breadth and depth of training.